 - Linear electronic EGR valves (early 1990s & up).

-Not All Engines Have A EGR Valve
+But, Not All Engines, Have A (EGR) Valve

-EGR Valve Testing
+(EGR) Valve Testing

-Soon we will see all the new challenges with NO (EGR) in all the late model engines.
+Soon we will see all the new challenges, that come with NO (EGR) in all the late model engines.
 As that information arrives, we will add to this blog.